Josephine Baker, first Black woman honored in French Pantheon - The Boston Globe

 Baker also organized concerts for soldiers and civilians near combat zones.
 After the defeat of the Nazis, she went to Germany to sing for former prisoners and deportees freed from the camps.

-“Baker’s involvement in politics was individual and atypical,” said Benetta Jules-Rosette, a leading scholar on Baker’s life and a sociology professor at the University of California, San Diego.
+“Baker’s involvement in politics was individual and atypical,” said Bennetta Jules-Rosette, a leading scholar on Baker’s life and a sociology professor at the University of California, San Diego.

 After the war, Baker got involved in anti-racist politics.
-She fought against American segregation during a 1951 performance tour of the U.S., causing her to be targeted by the FBI, labeled a communist and banned from her homeland for a decade.
-The ban was lifted by President John F. Kennedy in 1963, and she returned to be the only woman to speak at the March on Washington, before Martin Luther King’s famed “I Have a Dream” speech.
+She fought against American segregation during a 1951 performance tour of the United States, causing her to be targeted by the FBI, labeled a communist, and banned from her homeland for a decade.
+The ban was lifted by President John F. Kennedy in 1963, and she returned to be the only woman to speak at the March on Washington, before Martin Luther King Jr.’s famed “I Have a Dream” speech.

 Back in France, she adopted 12 children from all over the world, creating a “rainbow tribe” to embody her ideal of “universal fraternity.”
-She purchased a castle and land in the southwestern French town of the Milandes where she tried to build a city embodying her values.
+She purchased a castle and land in the southwestern French town of Castelnaud-la-Chapelle, where she tried to build a city embodying her values.

 Advertisement